llctrautmann/Obsidian/Concepts/Analytic Geometry.md

 `Note: not every norm is induced by an inner product.
 For example the Manhattan Norm has no corresponding inner product.`

 $$ (V,\langle\cdot, \cdot\rangle) $$
-Defines a vector space with it's fundamental properties [[Concepts/Linear Algebra#Vector Spaces]] (closure of inner and outer operation + additions) and also a inner product that adheres to the rules of an inner product.
+Defines a vector space with it's fundamental properties [[Linear Algebra#Vector Spaces]] (closure of inner and outer operation + additions) and also a inner product that adheres to the rules of an inner product.
 1. symmetry `basically commutative properities`
 2. positive definite `the inner product is always larger 0 except for 0 in which case it is 0` `Not all vectors spaces also have a defined inner product`